SriD647/Walmart-MERN-APP/Fallmart/README.md

 Sri Rao

 ## Notes
 Some notable future improvement is the relationship between the seed.js and modals.
 We found a cheat and hardcoded the products imergy together in the seed.
 A best practice approach would be to loop over the products.
+Also, given more time we would have liked to make each index page tile a component that we could than attach a department route too making the tiles clickable and redirect the user to the that respective department.